Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Your bond allocation

-So another reason to buy into the second pillar is depending on your allocation.
-If your bond allocation is too low for your current allocation, you can make a voluntary contribution to increasing it.
+So, another reason to buy into the second pillar depends on your allocation.
+If your bond allocation is too low for your current allocation, you can voluntarily contribute to increasing it.
 Given that it also has a nice tax advantage when you purchase, it is probably better than bonds.
-Especially it is better than Swiss bonds that have a negative interest rate.
-If I need to buy bonds, I will contribute to my second pillar.

 At the start of 2021, we had 5.2% allocated bonds in our net worth.
 Since we aim for 10% bonds.
 So, it shows that we should contribute a little to our second pillar.
 Unfortunately, it is not a good time for us, as we will see in the next section.